alex-petrenko/sample-factory/docs/04-experiments/slurm-details.md

 slurm_sbatch_template is a bash script that run by slurm before your python script.
 It includes commands to activate your conda environment etc. See an example at `./sample_factory/launcher/slurm/sbatch_timeout.sh`.
 Variables in the bash script can be added in `sample_factory.launcher.run_slurm`.

-The launcher script controls the python command slurm will run.
+The launcher script controls the Python command slurm will run.
 Examples are located in `sf_examples`.
 You can run multiple experiments with different parameters using `ParamGrid`.

-### Timeout Batch Script
+### Timeout script

 If your slurm cluster has time limits for jobs, you can use the `sbatch_timeout.sh` bash script to launch jobs that timeout and requeue themselves before the time limit.